-Therefore a comment about private practice counselling being expensive or elitist isn’t a personal reflection on you, its frustration at the situation.
+Therefore a comment about private practice therapy being expensive or elitist isn’t a personal reflection on you, its frustration at the situation.

 It may be tempting to ignore the comment but that's not the right thing to do.

-As with any comments on Facebook (or any social media), aim to reply as quickly as possible.
+As with any comments on social media, aim to reply as quickly as possible.

 Ignoring the comment can make the situation worse - if the reader feels ignored or dismissed they will feel more angry.